pavitpim40/FrontEnd-Engineer-Foundation/Readme.md

 -   **ST6** : Deploy with netlify
     <br>

-# TASK-2 : Refractor to Multiple JS FILE
+# TASK-2 : Refactor to Multiple JS FILE

 -   **ST1** : create `src` folder and sub-folder `app` `services` `utils`
 -   **ST2** : Move all code to app.js and relink in index.html